Danish State Visit to Vietnam, Day One

 President Triet hosted a state banquet in the evening, which was attended be senior political officials and the Royal Family.
 A mixture of dress-codes created some confusion amongst royal-watchers, with HM wearing a tiara while Crown Princess Mary did not.
 The men wearing suits and not evening suits also added to the confusion.

 Day two of the state visit begins tomorrow, November 3rd, with seminars to be attended by the two Princes and cultural events to be attended by the Queen and Crown Princess.
 A return banquet will take place in the evening.
-Read more about the state visit here.Filed under Danish Royals
+Read more about the state visit here.Filed under Denmark

-Tagged Bilateral Relations, Climate Change, Crown Prince Frederik, Crown Princess Mary, Margrethe II, President Nguyen, Prince Henrik the Prince Consort, State Visit, Vietnam.
+Tagged Bilateral Relations, Climate Change, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, President Nguyen of Vietnam, Prince Henrik the Prince Consort, State Visit, Vietnam.